Ian here — that bald Californian with the sideburns lurking at the back of most Byte The Book events.

-Josephine is a singing coach, theater impresario, documentary filmmaker and former TV presenter (and a very good friend of mine).
+Josephine Buchan is a singing coach, theater impresario, documentary filmmaker, former TV presenter and a very good friend of mine.
 Her narrative contribution was brilliant and added a touch of class to the production.
 One listener even thought she was two different people!
 If you’re not a confident narrator, I definitely think you should hire one.
 Josephine’s advice was to keep everyone involved in the production sweet.
-To that end I brought Sam fresh baked muffins and am trying to source Josephine some discontinued high-end bath soap.
+To that end I brought Sam fresh-baked muffins, made Josephine huevos rancheros for lunch beforehand and am trying to source her some discontinued high-end bath soap (nightmare).

-After the production was done I waited to see if ACX would accept the audiobook, which takes between 10-14 days.
+After the production was done I waited to see if ACX would accept the audiobook, which they said takes between 10-14 days.
 I have to say ACX’s customer service was timely and excellent, both on the phone and via e-mail.
-They had previously told me the most common mistakes people make are errors to the title/beginning credits which must be exactly the same as your Kindle, and to the closing credits which must end with “The End”.
+They told me the most common mistakes people make are to the title/beginning credits which must be exactly the same as your Kindle version, and to the closing credits which must end with “The End”.

-A few days later ACX sent me a personal email saying,
+A week later ACX sent me a personal email saying,